Bachelor of Management (BMgt)

 Experience four years of integrated management, arts and science education in the program offering a variety of foundational and advanced courses.
 Focus your studies on accounting, entrepreneurial technology, finance, human resources, marketing, sustainability, and operations/supply chain management, while embracing the Faculty of Management’s cross-disciplinary approach to education.

-The BMgt program also offers opportunities to complete a minor in Economics, Sociology or Psychology.
+The BMgt program also offers opportunities to complete a minor in Computer Science, Economics, Sociology or Psychology.

 In your first year of the Management program at UBC’s Okanagan campus, you will take a broad selection of elective courses in arts and sciences in addition to management study.
 Sample compulsory courses include Management 100 (Introduction to Business) and Management 110 (Introduction to Management Thought and Social Responsibility), and Economics 101.

 The second year of the program includes 21 credits of compulsory courses, introducing you to fields of management study: financial accounting, managerial accounting, marketing, organizational behaviour, management communications, information technology management, and business conditions analysis.

 You will use your third and fourth years of study to deepen your understanding of management.
 You choose courses that are of most interest to you, enabling either focused preparation for a specific career path, generalized studies to expand breadth of knowledge or to set the stage for advanced studies.

 The program intensifies with the Management 490 Capstone course, a hands-on learning experience for you to work with a team of students to address problems facing partner organizations and drive real-life solutions.